forkwell-io/fch-drug-discovery/README.md

 ...and start Hacking!!

-Once you are ready to submit, create a pull request from your [fork](https://guides.github.com/activities/forking/) to us and submit your submission form here, we'll take care of the rest.
+Once you are ready to submit, create a pull request from your [fork](https://guides.github.com/activities/forking/) to us and include the link to your fork in your submission form that will be available on the 14th of April 2020.

 Please remember that your code will be publicly available, open-sourced licesed and free for the internet to use.
 Please ensure that you don't commit any sensitive information!